-Who Should I Mail To?
+Who Should You Mail To?

-Once your donor becomes a planned giver, I recommend mailing two Planned Giving newsletters a year focusing specifically on the planned giving efforts of your organization.
+Once your donor becomes a planned giver, I recommend mailing two Planned Giving newsletters a year.
+Focus them specifically on the planned giving efforts of your organization.
 Include planned giving donor testimonials with photos, tips on estate planning, examples of how donations are used, a note from the executive director, and easy to read heartfelt stories about how bequests help fulfill your mission.

 The key is to keep your donors engaged.
 Continued stewardship is an investment in your organizations future.